-5 Impact of tokenization and normalization on dictionary size
+6. Impact of tokenization and normalization on dictionary size

 We now have everything in place to experiment a bit with our data.
-Earlier, we measured the dictionary size using the SimpleTokenizer.
+Earlier, we measured the dictionary size using the simple tokenizer.
 We're going to compare that with our other techniques.
 You'll need to make one small change to your Experimenter class to add the data normalization.
 Do this.
-Included with your code, you must handin a short document with the following in a table:
+Included with your code, you must handin a short document with the following:

-1. A list of the dictionary sizes using your code for the following settings:
+- (a) A list of the dictionary sizes using your code for the following settings:

-- SimpleTokenizer alone (from above) - ImprovedTokenizer All settings below, assume the ImprovedTokenizer: - number folding - lowercasing - stemming - stoplist using the provided stoplist - stoplist using the 30 most frequent tokens (hint, you don't actually need to code this up :) - stoplist using the 150 most frequent tokens - number folding AND lowercasing AND stoplist using the stoplist file - All normalization techniques - 2.
-In addition to the table of data, write a few sentences explaining your results. - 3.
-Finally, also write a few sentences describing your recommendation for the settings of the above parameters.
+- SimpleTokenizer alone (from above)

+- ImprovedTokenizer

+All settings below, assume the ImprovedTokenizer.

+- number folding

+- lowercasing

+- stemming

+- stoplist using "/common/cs/cs160/data/stoplist"

+- stoplist using the 30 most frequent tokens (hint, you don't actually need to code this up:)

+- stoplist using the 150 most requent tokens

+- number folding AND lowercasing AND stoplist using the above file

+- All normalization techniques

+- (b) In addition to the above data, write a few sentences explaining your results.

+(c) Finally, also write a few sentences describing your recommendation for the settings of the above parameters.
 You may want to play with other combinations.
 Make sure to justify your answer.

-Hints/Comment
+7. Hints/Comment

 - I'm not too worried about efficiency for the code for now, but it also shouldn't take forever to run.
-If it takes longer than a few minutes to run through the whole corpus you've probably done something really inefficient. - For those of you still fairly new to Java, check out the following tools/resources in JavaDoc (search online) which likely will be useful for this assignment: - java.util.regex. and related, String.match, String.replaceAll, String.split - java.lang.StringBuffer - java.util.HashSet - It's likely you'll run into memory issues at some point.
-To increase the size of the Java virtual machine memory allotment do the following: - Go to "Run Configurations...", by clicking on the downward arrow next to the button you use to run your program. - Select the "Arguments" tab - Under VM arguments enter "-Xmx512m".
+If it takes longer than a few minutes to run through the whole corpus you've probably done something really inefficient. - For those of you still fairly new to java, check out the following tools/resources in javadoc (search online) which likely will be useful for this assignment: - java.util.regex. and related, String.match, String.replaceAll, String.split - java.lang.StringBuffer - java.util.HashSet - It's likely you'll run into memory issues at some point.
+To increase the size of the java virtual machine memory allotment do the following: - Go to "Run Configurations...", by clicking on the downward arrow next to the button you use to run your program. - Select the "Arguments" tab - Under VM arguments enter "-Xmx512m".
 This tells the VM to use 512M for the heap.
-You can increase this further if need be, but 512M should do it for this assignment. - If you are running all of this from the command-line (instead of in Eclipse) you can just add this flag in your call to Java.
+You can increase this further if need be, but 512M should do it for this assignment.

-What to turn in and how to turn it in
+8. What to turn in and how to turn it in

-- What to turn in: - A "jar" file of your code.
+• What to turn in:

+- A "jar" file of your code.
 To make my life easier (and to give you experience creating .jar files) you will hand in a jarred version of your code.
 Basically, this is like tarring or zipping up your data, but it's a format that allows you to link other java programs to your code.
 You can read more about it online.
-To generate a .jar file when you're ready, do the following: - Select File \rightarrow "Export..." - Select Java \rightarrow "JAR file" and click "next" - In the "resources to export", first, make sure that all boxes are unchecked - Then, open the projects/folders until the "search" package is showing.
+To generate a .jar file when you're ready, do the following: - Select File \rightarrow "Export..."

+- Select Java \rightarrow "JAR file" and click "next" - In the "resources to export", first, make sure that all boxes are unchecked - Then, open the projects/folders until the "search" package is showing.
 Select the box next to the search package.
 This will check both "search" as well as the "src" folder. - Make sure that both "Export generated class files and resources" and "Export Java source files and resources" are checked - Click the "Browse..." button and select a filename and location to save the file.
 You should save the jar file as "search.jar" - Click "Finish".
 This will create the jar file in the specified location. - A document describing your token statistics and your answers to the questions above.
-Any reasonable format is fine. - Make a directory with your last names and the assignment number (e.g. kauchak_scharstein1).
-Put your jar file in this directory and put your writeup in the directory. - tar and gzip the directory.
-For example:
+Any reasonable format is fine. - How to turn it in to be specified on the course web page.